case study

 Upgrading to the latest version of NX has resulted in processing times up to 50 percent faster for more complex tools.

-Andreas Püber, Design Engineer, Continuous Improvement Program
+Andreas Püber, Design Engineer, Continuous Improvement Program, Roco

 Alternative reality in 1:87 scales